 A nice alternative if

-Things to Know Before You Travel
+Things to Know Before You Travel to Athens Beaches

 It gets incredibly hot in southern Greece during the summer months.
-Always be sure to apply plenty of sunscreen and take bottled water with you when you head to the beaches near Athens.
+Always be sure to apply plenty of sunscreens and take bottled water with you when you head to the beaches near Athens.
 If you can, try and avoid being directly in the sun at midday when temperatures are at their highest.

 Athens and the beaches that surround it are best enjoyed as part of a wider Greece itinerary.